mckinniburgh/QuickStartPhysComp/QuickStart_PhysComp.md

 2. Open the "Blink Sketch," and check out the code.

 3. In "void setup( ), we're going to initialize pin 8 as our output.
-Change "LED_BUILTIN" to "8".
+Change "LED_BUILTIN" or "13," depending on your version of Arduino's IDE, to "8".

 4. In "void loop( )," change "LED_BUILTIN" to "8" as well.

 5. **Verify** your sketch with the check-mark in the upper-left hand corner of the window
     Troubleshoot: have you selected your proper board and port?
 Is the Arduino plugged in?
-If, not check your circuits again.
+Have you double-checked your circuits?

 6. **Upload** your sketch and watch the LED blink!

 ####Bonus points: change the speed of the LED blinking by adjusting the delay value.

+####Bonus points: experiment with rewiring the circuit *without* the resistor and notice what happens.

-##Bonus: Arduino Buzzer
+##Double Bonus: Arduino Buzzer

 1. Go to "File" --> "Examples" --> "02.Digital" --> "toneMelody"

 2. Open the "toneMelody" sketch and check out the code.

-3. In your supply kit, you'll find a small piezo
+3. In your supply kit, you'll find a small piezo buzzer.
+Wire the circuit using the piezo instead of the LED, using the same diagram above.